den-materials/create-an-issue-project3/readme.md

 ## Exercise

 #### Requirements
-- Homebrew Heroes will be reviewing Swipe Bite.
-Swipe Bite wil be reviewing Dog Checkin.
-Dog Checkin will be reviewing Homebrew Heroes.
+- Health Blog will be reviewing Mtn Pine
+- Mtn Pine will be reviewing Health Blog
+- RTD App will be reviewing Video Game App
+- Video Game App will be reviewing RPG Fitness
+- RPG Fitness will be reviewing RTD App

 - For the group you're reviewing do the following:

   1. Clone their repo (you do not need to `fork` it, because you will not need to `push` to it.)